 Some have entertained angels unawares Hebrews 11:2

 I’ve never known what to make of angels.
-I was bombarded with stories involving them as a youngster, from the angel chasing Adam and Eve out of Eden, to the one who wrestles with Jacob (next Sunday’s reading from the Hebrew scriptures), to the one who brings bizarre news to Zechariah and the one who sits having a morning coffee on top of the stone that’s been rolled away from the empty tomb on Easter morning.
+I was bombarded with stories involving them as a youngster, from the angel chasing Adam and Eve out of Eden, to the one who wrestles with Jacob, to the one who brings bizarre news to Zechariah and Mary and the one who sits having a morning coffee on top of the stone that’s been rolled away from the empty tomb on Easter morning.

 But my favorite angels are from the movies.
 Consider, for instance, the 1946 Christmas movie classic “It’s a Wonderful Life.”
 This is a standard at my house (which probably makes my house the same in this regard as about a billion other households).
 There are many memorable characters and scenes; my favorite is when George Bailey and his guardian angel Clarence Oddbody have a drink at Nick’s, the watering hole in the alternative universe into which George Bailey was never born.
 George and Clarence get thrown out of the joint shortly after Clarence orders a “mulled wine, heavy on the cinnamon and light on the cloves.”
 Nick is not interested in customers who want to do anything other than drink hard and fast, and he certainly doesn’t want an old guy dressed in a 19th century nightshirt and claiming to be an angel taking up space and adding “atmosphere” to the bar.
 As George comments, “you look like the sort of guardian angel I’d get.”